microsoft/mixed-reality-extension-sdk/design/app-to-app.md

 3. MRE app invokes `SharingCallbacks.isMessageDesired` callback if present to determine whether the message is desired.
 If a `SharingCallback` is registered for the given `messageType` but no `isMessageDesired` is present, proceed as if the message IS desired.
 If no `SharingCallback` is registered for the given `messageType`, proceed as if the message is NOT desired.
 4. MRE app sends a `SharingMessageResponse` json payload, consiting of the following fields:
     * `result` - `boolean` true if the message is desired, false otherwise.
-5. If the message was desired, the MRE host should establish a [Binary Side Channel](#Binary-Side-Channel) and transmit the bytes of the image immediately following the `SharingMessageResponse` in binary format.
+5. If the message was desired, the MRE host should transmit the bytes of the image via a restful call, to an endpoint such as `/api/share/image/:sessionId/:messageId` as described in [Binary Side Channel](#Binary-Side-Channel)
 6. MRE app invokes `SharingCallbacks.messageReceived` with a payload similar to that of step 2, with the additional binary data of the image on the payload.
-7. MRE app sends a `SharingMessageResponse` similar to step 4, indicating whether the message was successfully received by an appropriate handler
+7. MRE app sends a `SharingMessageResponse` similar to step 4, indicating whether the message was successfully received by an appropriate handler.

 Note that future sharing message types for content smaller than images may forgo steps 4 and 5 and elect to send their entire payload with the initial json sent in step 2.

 ### Binary Side Channel
 Certain message types, such as images, are not suitable for transmission on the primary websocket.
-In these cases a websocket bound to an additional port (TODO: Pick port number) will accept connections to handle expected payloads.

-There is little back and forth on the binary side channel.
-After connecting:

-1. the client should send, per https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send
-    * First, as a string, the same json payload of the `SharingMessage` (in string format).
-    * the corresponding binary payload (`send(ArrayBuffer)` or `send(Blob)`) totaling `dataSize` bytes.
-2. The app should then close the connection:
-    * if the `messageId` is unexpected (i.e., not previously accepted on the main websocket via the `isMessageDesired` mechansim described above) or undesired
-    * after receiving `dataSize` bytes.
+We considered adding a new websocket side channel, but due to http server port restrictions, decided on a new rest endpoint (`/api/share/image/:sessionId/:messageId`) which should accept the binary portion of the message and route it to the appropriate session within the `multipeeradapter`.

+The restify web server configuration for this binding should reject the message if it was not expected as per the negotiation which previously occured on the websocket.

+Return a success or error code from the REST endpoint based on whether or not the post payload was received in full.
+This does not necessarily indicate that the message was accepted by the APP, but may help a host retry transmission in the event of a network error.

-3. the MRE app should invoke the `SharingCallbacks.messageReceived` and send the `SharingMessageResponse` as described above, based on whether or not the message was successfully received.
+The MRE app should invoke the `SharingCallbacks.messageReceived` and send the `SharingMessageResponse` as described above, based on whether or not the message was successfully routed and accepted by the app (see final steps of the sample data flow for photo sharing above)